mohammedsjnoube/URLShort/README.md

-# API-Bot
+# URLShort
-A bot calling different APIs
+A bot shortening URLs